Pomegranate: India

-Kurdistan
+Kurdish culture

-Pomegranate is an important fruit and symbol in Kurdish culture.
+The pomegranate is an important fruit and symbol in Kurdish culture.
 It is accepted as a symbol of abundance and a sacred fruit of ancient Kurdish religions.
 Pomegranate is used as a symbol of abundance in Kurdish carpets.

-The Pomegranate Festival is an annual cultural and artistic festival held to exhibit and sell pomegranates, food products, and handicrafts.
+Palestinian culture

+In Palestinian culture, the pomegranate symbolizes fertility and is deeply embedded in folklore and traditions.
+A popular saying states, "The pomegranate fills the heart with faith," and it is believed that every seed should be eaten, as one [pomegranate seed] may have come from paradise.